 What Does Going Zero Waste Mean?

-Instead, a zero waste strategy means that you commit to putting a plan in place to deal seriously with waste.
+Instead, Zero Waste is a plan that you commit to putting in place to deal seriously with waste.

 Have questions?
 Talk to our certified TRUE Zero Waste experts.